 Check exact credential and employer language

-The funding decision should name the exact test or program, not a generic certification category.
+The funding approval should name the exact test code, not a generic certification category.
+VA, WIOA, and employer programs look up the specific exam, not the brand name.

 |---|